We're live on Product Hunt right now! Come support our launch

 Check out these examples of what you can achieve with full control over the UX and UI.

 Embeddable makes implementation really fast.
-And, thanks to the built-in semantic layer and no code builder, it’s also easy for non-technical users to create engaging, interactive dashboards on their own—without engineering support.
+And, thanks to the built-in semantic layer and no-code builder, it’s also easy for non-technical users to create engaging, interactive dashboards on their own—without engineering support.

 Embeddable has built-in row-level-security (RLS), a configurable cache, and uses a secure read-only transaction to fetch data from your database or data warehouse.